manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

          A4;
    end
 ```
-As the If-else structure are evaluated based on priority, first the cond_1 is evaluated.<br/>
+Since, If-else statement are evaluated based on priority, first the cond_1 is evaluated.<br/>
 If it is true, the output is assigned with the logic of A1.<br/>
 If the condition is false, the next condition is evaluated as specified by the else if statement.<br/>
 The implementation of the above verilog code in the hardware can be graphically represented as below,